Start your pain-free journey today!

 2. Calf stretch with a strap, lying on your back

-Demonstrating a calf stretch with a strap to increase flexibility after a knee replacement.
+demonstrating a calf stretch with a strap to increase gastroc flexibility for a torn meniscus

 Why the calf stretch is important for treating a torn meniscus.